verygoodsecurity/vgs-collect-ios/README.md

 ### Swift Package Manager

 The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.
+Xcode with Swift tools version of 5.3 is required for VGSCollectSDK.
+Earlier Xcode versions don't support Swift packages with resources.

 Once you have your Swift package set up, add VGSCollectSDK dependency.